 Is It Okay To Hang Out With Another Guy One-On-One?

-This is going to be a really short article because the answer is, yep, it's totally okay to hang out with a guy one-on-one.
-Guys do it all the time.
+This is going to be a really short article because the answer is, "Yep, it's totally okay to hang out with a guy one-on-one."
+Men do it all the time.
 There's nothing to it.
 In some ways, hanging out with just one other guy gives you unique opportunities to bond with them.

 Any of the following are common for guys to do together: